lkzhao/UIComponent/Sources/UIComponent/Documentation.docc/ComponentBasics.md

 #### Handling User Actions

-UIComponent provides a simple ``Component/tappableView(configuration:_:)-19m6g`` modifier that allows you to handle tap actions.
-Simply wrap your Component with the `tappableView` modifier and provide a closure to handle the tap action.
+UIComponent provides a simple ``Component/tappableView(_:)-ew7m`` modifier that allows you to handle tap actions.
+Simply wrap your Component with the modifier and provide a closure to handle the tap action.

 ```swift
 Text("Tap Me").tappableView { [weak self] in